 Land providers are likely to ask for two concessions: liability insurance and a Hold Harmless clause.

 It is becoming increasingly difficult to obtain leases from landowners without obtaining liability insurance.
-Liability insurance protects the organization that owns it or some other entity (like a landowner) from being sued and held legally liable for injury or negligence.
+Liability insurance protects the organization that owns it or some other entity (like a landowner) from being sued and held legal 010E ly liable for injury or negligence.
 Liability insurance policies cover both legal costs and any legal payouts for which the insured would be responsible if found legally liable.
 Garden insurance is relatively new, and many insurance carriers are not familiar with it.
-Shop around because prices can vary considerably.
+Sh 5FF4 op around because prices can vary considerably.